vitorarins/estafette-extension-npm-audit/README.md

 #### Example
 Let's say you want to check only for vulnerabilities that have a priority level higher or equal to **moderate**.

 Then if audit finds vulnerabilities with level lower than moderate, this extension will send a Slack message to [channels](#channels) with the npm audit report.
+And your build will continue.

 If audit finds vulnerabilities with level higher or equal to moderate, then your build will break and you will still receive a Slack message.